 At Hillcrest Animal Hospital, we provide the very highest level of veterinary dental and oral care in the Bartlett and greater Memphis area, and throughout Tennessee.

 Veterinary dentistry covers the cleaning, adjustment, filling, extraction, or repair of your pets' teeth, as well as oral health care.

-Why is regular dental care important?
+Why is regular dental care important for cats and dogs?

 Dental problems in cats or dogs can be related to a variety of other health problems.
 Bacteria from the mouth can travel to other parts of your pet's system, and can develop into problems.
 Without regular cleaning, pets are also susceptible to periodontal (gum) disease.

 Regular (annual) dental cleaning will allow the vet to identify early signs of a problem and prevent it from becoming serious.